RadostW/saxs_single_bead/docs/source/index.rst

    :hidden:
    :maxdepth: 1

-saxs-single-bead is all Python package to compute small angle X-ray scattering (SAXS) profiles in one-bead-per-residue approximation with numpy
+saxs_single_bead is all Python package to compute small angle X-ray scattering (SAXS) profiles in one-bead-per-residue approximation with numpy

 How to install
 ''''''''''''''